 Dairy Poetry contains a small collection of poetry books written between the late 1970s and the turn of the millennium, although most of them belong to the 1980s.
-Daily poetry for daily consumption, such as milk or yogurt.
-The first to be published, in English and bilingual editions, are Barcelona Blues, American Poems, Damnations & other emetics, The Shire-in Poems and Exiles, all composed between 1980 and 1982, with the exception of American Poems, written in 1988.
-A selection will follow with the name Scattered Poems 1981-1999 and another with the tender and creative title Love Poems.
+Daily poetry for daily consumption, such as any dairy.
+Have been published, in English and bilingual editions, The Shire-in Poems, Exiles, Damnations & other emetics, Barcelona Blues, Written in the attic & other scattered Poems, American Poems, She-They & other love poems and the Dead flies' haikus.
+Most of them composed along the eighties.
 Chronologically they were composed, from bottom to top, as follows.

 Chlordiazepoxide is a benzodiazepine derivative that is used as an anxiolytic.
 According to the seventies' psychedelic poster that announced one of the commercialized versions, it restored the psycho-affective balance.
 A kind of Doctor Love served in pills that, in addition, created dependency and mental confusion, just like love.
 Here are some pills with the suggestive title She-They.